treeverse/cloud-sample-repo-hooks/README.md

 Phew! we dodged a bullet here, no PII is present on our main branch.

 That's all for our hooks demonstration, if you're interested in understanding more about hooks, [read our docs](https://docs.lakefs.io/hooks/).

+## Sample Data

+For your convenience, we've created a first repository with some sample data:

+* [world-cities-database-population](https://www.kaggle.com/datasets/arslanali4343/world-cities-database-population-oct2022) - which contains information on the different cities and population (Licensed: Database Contents License (DbCL) v1.0)

+* [nyc-tlc-trip-data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) - which contains information on New York City Yellow and Green taxi trip records.

+We've also included a couple of hooks to help you get started:
+* [pre-commit metdata-validation hook](./_lakefs_actions/pre-commit-metadata-validation.yaml) - which will verify on each commit to `stage` and `main` branches, that the following metadata attributes are present: `owner` (free text) and `environment` (must be one of "production", "staging" or "development").
+* [pre-merge format-validation hook](./_lakefs_actions/pre-merge-format-validation.yaml) - which will verify on each merge to the `main` branch, that the following PII (Personal Identifiable Information) columns are **missing** within the `tables/customers/` and `tables/orders/` locations.

 ## Data Sets Examples